 You have the right to make a statement to the police, but no one should force you to do so.
 A police statement usually involves giving a lot of detailed information, so it can be distressing and retraumatising.
-Having a counsellor or advocate from a sexual assault support service can be a valuable support through this process, whether you decide to make a statement shortly after the assault, at a later time, or never.
+Having an ISVA or support worker from a sexual assault support service can be a valuable support through this process, whether you decide to make a statement shortly after the assault, at a later time, or never.